Bottlegate: Aftermath and legacy

-The win did not affect the Jaguars significantly, as they were already eliminated from postseason contention and would finish the 2001 season at 6–10.
-For the Browns, the loss contributed to the team missing the playoffs.
+The win did not affect the Jaguars significantly, as they were already eliminated from postseason contention and would finish the 2001 season at 6–10, but for the Browns, the loss contributed to the team missing the playoffs.
 This loss came in the midst of the Browns losing five of their final six games, to finish the season 7–9.
-It has been counted as one of the most infamous moments in Browns history, along with The Drive, The Fumble, The Move, and finishing with the second 0–16 record in NFL history in 2017.
+It has been counted as one of the most infamous moments in Browns history, along with Red Right 88, The Drive, The Fumble, The Move, finishing with the second 0–16 record in NFL history in 2017, and the Deshaun Watson trade.
 The Browns eventually made it to the playoffs the following year.

-Several fans who took part in the melee were eventually banned from Cleveland home games for 4 years.
+Several fans who participated in throwing objects were identified using videotape of the incident; season ticket holders who threw objects later had their tickets revoked.

-Many stadiums, including Cleveland Browns Stadium, also banned the sale of beer in plastic bottles from their venues to prevent a future reoccurrence.
+Many stadiums, including Cleveland Browns Stadium, also banned the sale of beer in plastic bottles from their venues to prevent similar events from occurring, and hastened the end of the industry's rollout of their prime products in that type of vessel.
 This incident, along with the 2004 Pacers–Pistons brawl, contributed to the sports business industry's now-common policy of limiting alcohol purchases to two drinks per person per concession stand visit, along with alcohol sales ending after the end of the third quarter (or for baseball, the end of the seventh inning).
-Aluminum beer bottles, which soon replaced the ill-fated plastic bottles as they are easier to recycle and lighter, are now served at venues with the caps removed to reduce their weight if thrown, reduce cap waste, and prevent injury risk.
+Aluminum beer bottles, which soon replaced plastic bottles as they are easier to recycle and lighter, are now served at venues with the caps removed to reduce their weight if thrown, reduce cap waste, and prevent injury risk.

-Bottlegate was later cited as part of a lawsuit filed by New Orleans Saints fans against the NFL referees following another controversial officiating decision during the 2018 NFC Championship Game, in which an apparent pass interference penalty was not called.
+Bottlegate was later cited as part of a lawsuit filed by New Orleans Saints fans against the NFL officials following another controversial officiating decision during the 2018 NFC Championship Game, in which an apparent pass interference penalty was not called.

+NFL's throwback YouTube channel uploaded the entire incident in late 2023.